 In addition, Changyou's new games may attract game players away from its existing games.
 In particular, DMD is an MMORPG based on a novel written by Louis Cha, the same author of "Tian Long Ba Bu," based on which Changyou developed TLBB.
 Changyou cannot assure that TLBB game players will not be attracted to play DMD instead of TLBB after DMD's launch.
 If this occurred, it would decrease Changyou's existing games' player bases, which could in turn make these games less attractive to other game players, resulting in decreased revenues from its existing games.
-Game players of Changyou's existing games, which could materially and adversely affect the total revenues of Changyou.
+Game players of Changyou's existing games may also spend less money to purchase virtual items in the new games than they would have spent if they had continued playing the existing games, which could materially and adversely affect the total revenues of Changyou.